TheSkyFalls-dot/RetOS/README.md

 # RetOS

 RetOS is a hobby x86 operating system built **from scratch** using C and x86 Assembly.
 No libc.
 No hand-holding.
-Just vibes, GRUB, and raw VGA memory.
+GRUB, and raw VGA memory.

 > Built for learning OS development the hard (and fun) way.